So what’s with this “conformed signature”? And how’s that different to a wet signature?

 Conformed signatures can be easily done from a smartphone, tablet, laptop, or other mobile device, drastically increasing the speed at which individuals can certify a document.

-Additionally, a conformed signature is a great tool for attorneys to quickly and efficiently certify batches of documents.
+Additionally, a conformed signature is a terrific tool that permits attorneys to quickly and efficiently certify batches of documents.
 Many courts in the United State permit attorneys to use conformed signatures, including New York and California.
 This process saves countless hours for attorneys, allowing them to focus on the highest value add activities for clients.
 And when value is prioritized, a lawyer is better able to advance a client’s interests.

 When is it legal?

 E-signatures, and more specifically, conformed signatures, are not a full substitute for legal handwritten signatures.
 The signature itself is not more reliable than a standard signature, and as such, makes the acceptance of e-signatures vary greatly, especially when it comes to geographic location.

 The following states allow conformed signatures, with some exceptions: